jamesstonedeveloper/ThemeyKotlin/README.md

 # ThemeyKotlin

 A simple library to easily switch between themes or nay/night modes in your app.
-Circle reveal animations included for that extra bit of style
+Circle reveal animations included for that extra bit of style.
+[Click here for the Java version](https://github.com/jamesstonedeveloper/ThemeyJava "ThemeyJava")

 ## Gradle